 Agricultural College Organizations.
 Practically all the college student organization meetings are open to Winter Course students.
-The Country Magazine, the Poultry Club, the Grafters Club, the Saddle and Sirloin, the Ag.
+The Country Magazine, the Poultry Club, the Grafters Club, the Saddle and Sirloin, the the Ag.
 Triangle meetings are open to Winter Course students.
 These give opportunities for a touch of college spirit that gives students an idea of "The Spirit of Wisconsin."

 The Agricultural Experiment Association.
 The association is an organization of former students of the College of Agriculture and others who are interested in introducing improved methods and practice upon their farms.
 This association has been especially helpful in conducting field tests with grain and forage crops and in growing and disseminating purebred seeds.
+The annual meeting of this association occurs during the second term of the Winter Course and the students are given an opportunity to attend the meetings and to become members.
+R. A. Moore is secretary of the association.